riscv-software-src/riscv-isac/docs/source/cgf.rst

 * **val_comb**
     *This node is optional.*

-    This node describes the *register/immediate value coverpoints* for the covergroup.
+    This node describes the *register/immediate value combination coverpoints* for the covergroup.
 The values of the registers specified in the instruction or the value specified immediate field of the instruction are available for use to describe the coverpoints.

         * **valcomb-str**
             This string is interpreted as a valid python statement/expression which evaluates to a Boolean value.
 The variables available for use in the expression are as follows: